Piaxis API Documentation

 Idempotency

-The piaxis API supports idempotency for safe request retries.
-Include an idempotency key in your requests:
+The piaxis API requires idempotency for money-moving request retries.
+Include an idempotency key on each logical POST that creates or mutates a payment, escrow, disbursement, or escrow disbursement:

 POST /api/payments/create HTTP/1.1